 Economies of scale occur when the size of an organization's operations allow it to operate more efficiently.
 As an organization grows it costs it less (per unit) to produce its goods or services due to its overhead and other fixed costs being spread over a larger volume of output.
 For example, a small charity that serves 500 poor people per year may need to pay $8,000 for its annual financial audit.
 A larger charity that serves 3,000 poor people per year may need to pay $10,000 for its annual financial audit.
 The first charity spent $16 per person served for the overhead cost of its audit, while the second spent far less at only $3.33 per person served.
 Charity rating methods suitable for larger organizations often cannot be fairly applied to much smaller charities given that the latter lack the economies of scale necessary to operate at the same level of efficiency.
 Small charities that assist underserved populations, that are fulfilling an unmet need, or that are new or in the process of scaling up to a larger size may still be worthy of donors' support despite CharityWatch's inability to rate them due to this comparability issue.

-CharityWatch reached out to Invisible People via mail and email in July 2021 with several questions about its 2020 IRS Form 990 financial reporting.
-As of August 6, 2021, Invisible People has not responded to our requests for information.
+Previously, CharityWatch reached out to Invisible People via mail and email in July 2021 with several questions about its 2020 IRS Form 990 financial reporting.
+As of May 22, 2023, Invisible People has not responded to our requests for information.
 Among our questions were the following:

 (1) In an effort to understand how Invisible People's reporting requirements might change for fiscal year 2021, CharityWatch asked if it anticipated that its contributions would grow significantly (to $1 million or more) in 2021.